srlasher/pdstools/Home.md

 vignette(topic="adm-datamart")
 ```

     Which should show you an overview of the vignettes (package help), opens one of them and shows generic package help.

+To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for the Python examples you do.
+Also, if you want to access some of the example files you will need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools).

 ## Contents